HotPocketHPE/mhguide/README.md

 There are many different items to help you in your hunts.
 Many of them will become mainstays in your pouch, such as potions, steaks, whetstones for Blademasters, ammo/coatings for Gunners, and paintballs.
 Others, such as traps and status-healing items, are useful in specific situations.

+Max and Ancient Potions (and Mega Nutrients) raise your max HP to the cap!
+Eat one after you faint, or in battle if you're feeling risky.

 For harder quests, crafting items from your Pouch can be a good idea.
 Bringing 10 Honey can give you 10 more Mega Potions to work with, and extra shots for powerful ammo types are invaluable to a Gunner.
 Bring the Books of Combos along to raise your craft chances.

 Dash Juice is a powerful consumable that completely negates stamina usage for a time.
 Use it if necessary, but try not to abuse it, as the ingredients are expensive, and stamina management is an important skill to learn.